 Meditation is that which gives you profound rest.
-Meditation is a movement in which the practitioner just sits and enables the mind to disintegrate.
-Meditation is not concentration.
+It is a movement in which the practitioner just sits and enables the mind to disintegrate.
+Truthfully meditation is not concentration.
 It is de-concentration.

 With the hectic pace and demands of modern life, many individuals feel stressed and over-worked.
 It frequently feels like there is no sufficient time in the day to complete everything.
 Our anxiety and tiredness make us troubled, anxious and baffled.
 It can even influence our wellbeing.
 We are frequently so bustling we feel there is no opportunity to stop and meditate!
 In any case, meditation really gives you additional time by making your mind more settled and more engaged.
 A simple ten or fifteen minutes breathing meditation as clarified beneath can help you to defeat your anxiety and locate some inward peace and adjust.